wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 Two more observations follow the above conclusion on SC-graph.
 First, given a chopping whose corresponding SC-graph has at least one SC-cycle, any further finer division of this chopping must also have at least one SC-graph.
 We show this by induction.
 In the base case, no further chopping is done, and the graph has at least one cycle.
 Assume that after some chopping steps the graph still has one or more cycles.
 Then what if we chop a piece into two in the next step?
+There are two possibilities.
+In the first case, a piece that does not constitute any cycle is chopped.
+This does not change existing cycles, and hence the resulting graph must have at least one cycle.
+In the second case, we chop a piece that constitute a SC-graph.
+We assume w.l.o.g. that the piece is p1 and it is connected with p2 and p3.
+Chopping p1 into p11 and p12 does not break the cycle because p11 and p12 are connected by an S-edge, while p11 and p12 themselves are connected with other nodes via the original edges